Our work wouldn’t be possible without the generous and ongoing support of the following individuals & organisations. (Click for more info)

 The Tusk Trust is currently supporting our rangers through the Wildlife Ranger Challenge Fund.

-The Wildlife Ranger Challenge is a race with one goal: to raise money to support thousands of rangers and protect iconic African wildlife such as elephants, pangolins, rhinos and lions.
+The 2020 Wildlife Ranger Challenge was a race with one goal: to raise money to support thousands of rangers and protect iconic African wildlife such as elephants, pangolins, rhinos and lions.

 The Project Rhino K9-Unit joined 50 ranger teams from across Africa in a series of weekly High-Intensity Interval Training (HIIT) Challenges in the lead up to the Wildlife Challenge on 3 October – an epic 21km race (with backpacks) as well as tasks to put their ranger knowledge to the test.
 The Challenge is supported by the Scheinberg Covid-19 relief fund, enabling at least 10 000 rangers to get back in the field in at least 30 protected areas.

-Due to the COVID-19 outbreak a significant portion of Project Rhino’s operating budget has been depleted.
-Funding provided by the Great Plains Foundation’s Project Ranger initiative has helped maintain Project Rhino’s equine units in Spioenkop Game Reserve and Hluhluwe-Imfolozi Park.
+Due to the COVID-19 outbreak, all fundraising events came to a dead halt and a significant portion of Project Rhino’s operating budget was depleted.
+Funding provided by the Great Plains Foundation’s Project Ranger initiative has helped maintain the equine units in Spioenkop Game Reserve and Hluhluwe-Imfolozi Park.

 The horse units play an essential role in the war against wildlife crime, allowing mounted rangers to patrol a larger area and get closer to wildlife for monitoring purposes.
 Project Ranger is helping to ensure that the work of these mounted units continues, despite the pandemic.